Entrance sign at Caraleigh Park

 In March 2023, the City of Raleigh received an Accessibility for Parks Grant for universal design-focused renovations to Caraleigh Park, with a special emphasis on sensory play.

 Located a mile south of downtown, this neighborhood park is surrounded by residential homes on all sides.
-The public art piece is intended to provide screening between the park and adjacent properties while also serving as a unique, interactive art piece.
+The public art piece is intended to provide screening between the park and adjacent properties while also serving as a unique, dynamic art piece.

 Learn more about the Caraleigh Park Improvements Project